physiopy/physiopy-community-guidelines/docs/source/index.rst

 |All Contributors|

-.. admonition:: Important: Current Version
+.. admonition:: Current Version
    :class: version

    You are currently reading version |version|.
-   The latest version is |Latest version|.
+   The latest version is |Latest version inline|.

 .. note::